A study of Kock's fat Delta

 \section{Abstract}

-{ Motivated by the study of weak identity structures in higher category theory we explore the fat Delta category, a modification of the simplex category introduced by J.\ Kock.
-We provide a comprehensive study of fat Delta via the theory of monads with arities, and use these results to show that fat Delta is a hypermoment category in the sense of C.\ Berger.
+{ Motivated by the study of weak identity structures in higher category theory we explore the fat Delta category, a modification of the simplex category introduced by J.\ Kock and provide a comprehensive study via the theory of monads with arities.
 Specifically, by proving that the free relative semicategory monad is strongly cartesian and identifying a dense generator, the theory of monads with arities immediately gives rise to the nerve theorem.
 We characterise the essential image of the nerve via the Segal condition, and show that fat Delta possesses an active-inert factorisation system.
-Building on these results, we also establish an isomorphism between two presentations of fat Delta and show that it is a strongly unital and extensional hypermoment category. }
+Building on these results, we also establish an isomorphism between two presentations of fat Delta. }

 \addtocontents{toc}{ }